Caramelo: Plot

 In Tehuantepec, Narcisco falls in love with Exaltación Henestrosa, a local merchant, and begins an extramarital affair with her, but she runs away with Panfila Palafox, a female singer from the traveling Circus Garabaldi.
 Soledad, devastated by her husband’s infidelity, asks a tamal vendor for advice, who counsels her to fall in love again, which she does with her firstborn son, Inocencio.
 She then has three more children, but doesn’t love any of them quite like her son.
 Her sons grow up and move to the United States.
 In 1945, Inocencio is arrested at a riot at a soccer match and meets ventriloquist Wenceslao Moreno in the Chicago police station.
 To avoid jail time and get his papers, Wenceslao convinces him to enlist and Inocencio is sent off to fight in World War 2.
 Zoila, who was recently rejected by her lover, Enrique Aragon, meets Inocencio at a dance.
 The two fall in love and eventually marry.
-When Celaya is born, Inocencio introduces her to Soledad, who is dismayed that she is now longer “his queen”.
+When Celaya is born, Inocencio introduces her to Soledad, who is dismayed that she is no longer “his queen”.

 Lastly is Part Three: The Eagle and the Serpent, or My Mother and My Father, which takes place seven years after Part One.
 Narciso crashed into a truck while driving and died of a heart attack.
 After his funeral, Soledad sells the house on Destiny Street and gives the money to Inocencio and his family, angering Uncle Fat-Face and Uncle Baby.
 Aunty-Light Skin tells Celaya how she met Antonieta Araceli’s father: a riot ensued at El Blanquita Theater when the audience followed Tongolele backstage.
 Norma, who was trying to get her autograph, was pushed into a Cadillac with Tongolele and some of her friends.
 When Tongolele noticed her and asked her who she was, Antonieta Aracelia’s father covered for her and said she was with him.
 The two began a relationship and were soon married by the court, which Soledad discredited on account of him already having been married twice and in a church.
 The two began to argue frequently, and one night, Norma discovered her husband had been unfaithful.
 He left to go live with his family in Jalisco, and after some time, she tried calling him to forgive him but was turned down by his family.
 She finally contacted him while he was at a hotel and it is heavily implied that he was still cheating on her.
 She divorced him shortly afterward and returned to live with her parents.
 She then gave birth to their daughter and raised her on her own.